 There are 10 treat trails with an assortment of snacks, fruit, veggies, and tons of candy.
 The treat trails had 7-10 treat stations so even if you get a handful of treats at each station, by the time you go through the treat trail, your bag will start to get heavy.

-Something that was SOOOOO fun was how Disney added 3 additional interactive treat trails from 2019, so now there are 8 interactive/immersive treat trails with characters that interact with you as you passed through.
-Be sure to catch Cruella (Hollywood Land- Hollywood Backstage Lot), Agatha (Avenger’s Campus), Sid (Pixar Pier), Oogie Boogie (Disney Animation Courtyard), Dr. Facillier (near Carthay Circle), Mad Hatter (Hyperion Theater Courtyard), Maleficient (Grizzly Peak Airfield) and Evil Queen (Grizzly Peak Mountain Road.)
+In 2021, something that was SOOOOO fun was how Disney added 3 additional interactive treat trails from 2019, so now there are 8 interactive/immersive treat trails with characters that interact with you as you passed through.
+Be sure to catch Cruella (Hollywood Land- Hollywood Backstage Lot), Agatha (Avenger’s Campus), Sid (Pixar Pier), Oogie Boogie (Disney Animation Courtyard), Dr. Facilier (near Carthay Circle), Mad Hatter (Hyperion Theater Courtyard), Maleficient (Grizzly Peak Airfield) and Evil Queen (Grizzly Peak Mountain Road.)

 The most visually stunning one was Oogie Boogie’s treat trail because all the screens in the Animation Academy had projections on it.
 The most popular one was Cruella!
 The line consistently seemed the longest there!

 Special Character Meet & Greets

 We did not make it a point to try and see any of the special characters.
 Photo pass was included but we didn’t take advantage of it because we didn’t want to wait in line.
 The picture below is from 2019 at the end of the party.
 The line for most of the special character meet & greets were really long and wasn’t a “must do” for us.